jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 A perceptron classifier is a simple model of a neuron.
 This machine learning algorithm is used as a supervised learning classifier - a function that given a set of elements can decide if a new element belongs to a predefined category.

+The first concept of the perceptron learning rule comes from 1957 Frank Rosenblatt's paper [*The Perceptron, a Perceiving and Recognizing Automaton*](http://blogs.umass.edu/brain-wars/files/2016/03/rosenblatt-1957.pdf).
+I can't recommend reading it highly enough if you are interested in the topic, as Rosenblatt's explains very clearly the biological similarites of his algorithm proposal.

-We can compare the way it works as a *simple version* of a biological neuron: the dentrites recieves signals and the cell body process them.
+We can compare the way a Perceptron works as a *simple version* of a biological neuron: the dentrites recieves signals and the cell body process them.
 After that processing, the axon's neuron will send signals out to other neurons.

 Now you will think, how does the classifier makes the processing?